Search by Keyword

 When it comes to The Beatles, though, there may be some debate as to what song defines them as artists.
 Some may rightly suggest the anthem-esque "Hey Jude," others may cite "Yesterday" because of the plethora of cover versions it boasts, and still others will insists that "I Want To Hold Your Hand" fits the bill because of it breaking the group in America.

-Most authors and reviewers agree that top honors for the entire Beatles catalog must go to what became Britain's biggest selling record of the 60's, which of course is "She Loves You."
+Most authors and reviewers agree that top honors for the entire Beatles catalog must go to what became Britain's biggest selling record of the '60s, which of course is "She Loves You."
 Selling over 1.3 million copies in their home country, it was the biggest British hit The Beatles ever had, topping even the 1.25 million copies sold of "I Want To Hold Your Hand."
-Only McCartney himself could top this feat, his 1977 Wings hit "Mull Of Kintyre" selling over 2 million copies in Britain.
+Only McCartney himself could top this feat, his 1977 Wings hit "Mull Of Kintyre" selling over two million copies in Britain.

 The song stayed in the British Top 20 from August of 1963, through February of 1964, spending four weeks at the top of the charts (four weeks at number one, seven further weeks in the top three, and then two more weeks at number one).
 Its release in America at first went without notice, but once "Beatlemania" broke in the US with "I Want To Hold Your Hand," "She Loves You" shot up to number one there as well (for 2 weeks).